ibraheemdev/seize/README.md

 Concurrent data structures are faced with the problem of deciding when it is safe to free memory.
-Although an object might have been logically removed, other threads that previously loaded it may still have access to it, and thus it is not safe to free immediately.
+Although an object might have been logically removed, other threads that previously loaded it may still be accessing it, and thus it is not safe to free immediately.
 Over the years, many algorithms have been devised to solve this problem.
 However, most traditional memory reclamation schemes make the tradeoff between performance, efficiency, and robustness.
-For example, [Epoch Based Reclamation] is fast and lightweight but lacks robustness in that a stalled thread can prevent the reclamation of _all_ retired objects.
-[Hazard Pointers], another popular scheme, tracks individual pointers, making it efficient and robust but generally much slower.
+For example, [epoch based reclamation] is fast and lightweight but lacks robustness in that a stalled thread can prevent the reclamation of _all_ retired objects.
+[Hazard pointers], another popular scheme, tracks individual pointers, making it efficient and robust but generally much slower.

 Another problem that is often not considered is workload balancing.
 In most